-related mechanisms into which water-related issues are Please explain Row 1 Scheduled - some meetings Overseeing acquisitions and divestiture Overseeing major capital expenditures Providing employee incentives Reviewing and guiding major plans of action Reviewing and guiding risk management policies Reviewing and guiding strategy Reviewing and guiding corporate responsibility strategy Reviewing mnovation/R&D priorities Setting performance objectives The Board of Directors has overall responsibility for risk oversight, which includes understanding (1) material risks, (2) management steps to address these risks and (3) appropriate levels of risk of our company.
+Frequency that water- related issues are a scheduled agenda item mechanisms into which water-related issues are Please explain Row 1 Scheduled - some meetings Monitoring implementation and performance Overseeing acquisitions and divestiture Overseeing major capital expenditures Providing employee incentives Reviewing and guiding annual budgets Reviewing and guiding ansies plans Reviewing and guiding fisk management policies Reviewing and guiding dusiness plans Reviewing and guiding risk management policies Reviewing and guiding strategy Reviewing and guiding strategy Reviewing and guiding strategy Reviewing and guiding corporate responsibility strategy Reviewing innovation/R&D priorities Setting performance objectives The Board of Directors has overall responsibility for risk oversight, which includes understanding (1) material risks, (2) management steps to address these risks and (3) appropriate levels of risk of our company.
 As part of regular Board and committee meetings, the Board of Directors is responsible for general oversight of executives' management of risks relevant to the Company.
-Hilton's Global Risk Management team regularly assesses our sensitivity to changes in risk profiles across a series of prioritized financial and non-financial risks.
-This analysis helps us to inform our Board of Directors as they assess management's risk tolerance levels and determine what constitutes an appropriate level of risk for the company.
-Additionally, our Board receives periodic updates from our CEO and EVP, Corporate Affairs on the Company's corporate responsibility strategy and initiatives.
-Quarterly reports are also provided to the Executive Committee, including our CEO, highlighting progress against Hilton's 2030 Goals (including water targets), other key sustainability programs and partnerships, and the direct results of these investments.
+Hithor's Global Risk Management team regularly assesses our sensitivity to changes in risk profiles across a series of prioritized financial and non-financial risks.
+This analysis helps us to inform our Board of Directors as they assess managements risk tolerance levels and determine what constitutes an appropriate level of risk for the company.
+Environmental risks (including water scarcity, polition and biodiversity degradation) are explicitly included in Hillon's annual Enterprise Risk Management assessment processes.
+In addition, our ERM processes cover Climate Change risks (defined as "Shifts in global or regional climate patterns, leading to an increase in the severity/frequency of extreme weather events, rising sea levels, and sustained higher temperatures, all of which may result in risks to current operations and future development in ad-risk markets), Social Impact (including human rights and labor strikes), and Strategic Sourcing (including social and environmental factors in sourcing).
+The results of this risk assessment are provided to the Board annually, to inform enterprise-wide strategic planning.
+Additionally, our Board receives periodic updates from our CEO and EVP.
+Communications and External Affairs on the Company's corporate responsibility strategy and initiatives.
+Quarterly reports are also provided to the Executive Committee, including our CEO, highlighting progress against Hilton's 2030 Goals (including water stewardship targets), other key sustainability programs and partnerships, and the director results of these investments.